Pylons/pyramid/docs/designdefense.rst

 <http://bobo.digicool.com/>`_ doesn't describe itself as a microframework,
 but its intended userbase is much the same.
 Many others exist.
-We've actually even (only as a teaching tool, not as any sort of official project) `created one using BFG <http://bfg.repoze.org/videos#groundhog1>`_ (the precursor to Pyramid).
-Microframeworks are small frameworks with one common
-feature: each allows its users to create a fully functional application that lives in a single Python file.
+We've actually even (only as a teaching tool, not as any sort of official project) `created one using Pyramid <http://bfg.repoze.org/videos#groundhog1>`_ (the videos use BFG, a precursor to Pyramid, but the resulting code is `available for Pyramid too <http://github.com/Pylons/groundhog>`_).
+Microframeworks are small frameworks with one common feature: each allows its users to create a fully functional application that lives in a single Python file.

 Some developers and microframework authors point out that Pyramid's "hello world" single-file program is longer (by about five lines) than the